Do you want to improve the security of your Flatsome theme-powered WooCommerce website?

 That’s why backups are one of the most important things to carry out.
 You should always keep multiple backups of your website.

-There are many advantages, such as, you can restore your site quickly and start your business.
+There are many advantages, such as restoring your site quickly and starting your business.
 Additionally, you will be able to figure out the reason for the hack.

-A WooCommerce store deals with many orders and customers; you need to implement a real-time WooCommerce backup solution.
+A WooCommerce store deals with many orders and customers; you must implement a real-time WooCommerce backup solution.
 Make sure your backup is stored safely.

 Security Level 3

 Two-factor authentication is perhaps the easiest way to make your site security reliable.
 All user accounts should have a two-step authentication process before granting access.

 This feature turns the login page more secure.
 If hackers retrieve login information like username and passwords, then the second step gives the account an extra layer of security.
 It eliminates the chance of hackers guessing combinations.

 These days, some apps make two authentication factors easier to manage for all user accounts for a website.

 Most hackers randomly guess the username and passwords and attempt to make the correct combination.